autoreduction/queue-processor/plotting/plot_meta_language/plot_types/README.md

 ### Plot types
-Plots are defined in a custom `.yaml` files.
-These files should describe the meta data of the plot including the type of plot and it's axis scaling, units and titles.
+Plots are defined in custom `.yaml` files.
+These files should describe the meta data of the plot including the type of plot and it's axis scaling, units, and titles.
 An `example.yaml` file is supplied in this directory for reference.
-Below is a the valid inputs for these meta data fields:
+Below are valid inputs for the meta data fields:
 ```yaml
 figure.type: [line, scatter]